luisgizirian/az-mcwa-lab/README.md

-# Azure Multi-Container WebApp Lab (az-mcwa-lab)
+# Azure Multi-Container Web App Lab (az-mcwa-lab)
-Azure WebApp (Multi) Container way to do low cost multi HTTP containers deployments for testing.
+Azure Web App (Multi) Container way to get a low cost containerized App Service with more than one HTTP entry point.

 ## Why?